Chih-Che-Fang/MyBazaar/docs/design.md

 **Test1 (Milestone1):** Assign one peer to be a buyer of fish and another to be a seller of fish.
 Ensure that all fish is sold and restocked forever.
 **Test2 (Milestone1):** Assign one peer to be a buyer of fish and another to be a seller of boar.
 Ensure that nothing is sold.
 **Test3 (Milestone1):** Randomly assign buyer and seller roles.
 Ensure that items keep being sold throughout
-**Test4 (Milestone2):** One seller of boar, 3 buyers of boars, the remaining peers have no role.
+**Test4 (Milestone2, Simulation of Race Condition):** One seller of boar, 3 buyers of boars, the remaining peers have no role.
 Fix the neighborhood structure so that buyers and sellers are 2-hop away in the peer-to-peer overlay network.
 Ensure that all items are sold and restocked and that all buyers can buy forever. **(This case also simulate race condition)**
 **Test5 (Milestone3):** Run test1~test4 again, but deploy peers on different AWS EC2 instances.

 ## Automatic Test Scripts